Jdaniel19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(01)  a script that sets the mode of the file hello
+(02) a script that sets the mode of the file hello the same as ollehs mode